English courses and workshops for doctoral students

 Academic and scientific writing courses for doctoral students are held regularly at upper-intermediate and advanced levels, usually in the fall semesters.
 These writing courses incorporate a range of approaches, including the analysis of sample authentic texts specific to participants' disciplines.
 Course participants are expected to submit regular writing assignments throughout a course and will receive individual guidance and feedback on revising their texts, some of which may later be incorporated into doctoral theses or articles submitted for publication.

 Workshops are short courses which do not require a student to be at a particular learning level to attend.
-Direct registration in KSL/CTS is possible.

 Course levels (B1, B2, C1).
 What does this mean?